DataResponsibly/ZNO-Dataset/datasheet.md

 - **Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**

-    The processed dataset was created from available raw data on UCEQA and the Ministry of Finance portals by Dr. Julia Stoyanovich, Andrew Bell, and Falaah Arif Khan from the Center for Responsible AI, New York University, and Dr. Tetiana Zakharchenko, Nazarii Drushchak, Oleksandra Konopatska, and Olha Liuba from Ukrainian Catholic University.
+    The processed dataset was created from available raw data on UCEQA and the Ministry of Finance portals by Dr. Julia Stoyanovich, Andrew Bell, and Falaah Arif Khan from the Center for Responsible AI, New York University, and Dr. Tetiana Zakharchenko, Nazarii Drushchak, and Oleksandra Konopatska from Ukrainian Catholic University.

 - **Who funded the creation of the dataset?** <!---If there is an associated grant, please provide the name of the grantor and the grant name and number.-->